 Mel Gibson films on TV Tropes:

 Tropes in the work of Mel Gibson:

-- Author Appeal: His characters like dogs.
-There are also occasional references to The Three Stooges in his films, such as in Lethal Weapon.
+- Author Appeal: His characters like dogs, along with occasional references to The Three Stooges in his films, such as in Lethal Weapon.
 Also, even before The Passion, many of the characters he played display Catholic tendencies.

 - Meta Casting: The Beaver almost reads like his own life, and this was certainly intentional.

 - Ooh, Me Accent's Slipping: His natural Australian accent is very prominent in his early Hollywood roles (for example, the first Lethal Weapon).
 Although he's completely switched over to an American accent even when not acting, traces of Australia still come through.

 - Papa Wolf: Typical Mel Gibson role is the Retired Badass who just wants a quiet life with his family.
 Then someone messes with his family...

 - So My Kids Can Watch: The reason he voiced John Smith in Pocahontas.